Introduction

 Energy Recovery and Thermal Management in High-Power Testing

-The Sorensen Modular intelligent-Bidirectional Energy AMplified (Mi-BEAM) series from AMETEK is a bidirectional, regenerative dc supply designed for EV battery and subsystem testing.
+The Sorensen Modular intelligent-Bidirectional Energy AMplified (Mi-BEAM) series from AMETEK is a bidirectional, regenerative DC supply designed for EV battery and subsystem testing.
+Its regeneration feature can return up to 95% of energy back to the grid instead of wasting it as heat.

 Simulating Real-World Conditions for Complete Validation

-Battery simulators must mimic batteries’ many different charging and discharging characteristics, which depend on battery chemistry, capacity, state of charge (SOC), and other conditions.
+Battery simulators must mimic many different charging and discharging characteristics, which depend on battery chemistry, capacity, state of charge (SOC), and other conditions.

 Expanding Test Coverage for Emerging EV Technologies

-Programmable power has a central role in testing all aspects of EV performance, ensuring that all components work together under a wide range of operating voltage and current conditions.
+Validating high-voltage charging systems requires programmable power sources and battery simulators that can replicate real charging conditions.
+Programmable power plays a central role in testing EV performance, ensuring that all components work together under a wide range of operating voltage and current conditions.

 Conclusion